CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 To show a detailed view of module information for all ports that includes cable length, type, and diagnostics, current status and error status, run the `nv show platform transceiver details` command.

-To show hardware capabilities and measurement information on the module in a particular port, run the `nv show platform transceiver <interface>` command:
+To show hardware capabilities and measurement information on the module in a particular port, run the `nv show platform transceiver <transceiver-id>` command:

 ```
 cumulus@switch:~$ nv show platform transceiver swp2